CamilleDang/proj5/README.md

 |<img width="350" src="mountains.png"> |  <img width="350" src="mountainmask.png"> | <img width="350" src="mountainreplace.png"> | <img width="350" src="mountaininpainted.png"> |

 ## 1.7.3: Text-Conditional Image-to-image Translation

+We can include a prompt and an input image to give us more control over the images we are generated.
+Wth larger noise levels, the resulting image starts to look more and more like the original image.

 Example 1: Prompted with "A Rocket Ship" on Campanile Image